r1pper/Topshelf.StartParameters/README.md

 ###WithStartParameter###

-The method which we can be used to set a start parameter for the service. it comes in two flavors `WithStartParameter(string name, Action<string> action)` and `WithStartParameter(string name, string value)`, the former can be used to set start parameter value during service installation an the latter can be used to set a constant value as a start parameter.
+The method which we can be used to set a start parameter for the service. it comes in two flavors `WithStartParameter(string name, Action<string> action)` and `WithStartParameter(string name, string value)`, the former can be used to set a start parameter value during service installation and the latter can be used to set a constant value as a start parameter.

 ####WithStartParameter(string name, Action<string> action)####
 *Usage:*